jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Password Hashing

 A better strategy is to store the hash of the password.
 A hash is a one-way cryptographic function.
-It is ideal for use in storing passwords since we don't want the hashed passwords to be unhashed again to reveal the original password.
+Once hashed, the password cannot be unhashed.
+Thus it is ideal for use in storing passwords.

 Note that the passwords are not encrypted.
 Encryption functions are two-way cryptographic functions.
 This means the original password can be recovered from the encrypted password if the encryption key is known.
-Recovery is not needed for password storage and just adds another attack vector.
+Recovery of the original password is not needed for password storage and just adds another attack vector.

 In this article we are using the SHA256 hash function for simplicity. **Do not use SHA256 password hashing** in a production environment because it is a _fast_ hashing algorithm and it will be easy to crack weaker passwords it has hashed by using dictionary or brute force attacks on salted passwords with a known pepper, as we will discuss later on.